samiralam/rules-compendium/docs/phb/5-feats/index.md

 Feat Descriptions
 -----------------

-This chapter’s feats are organized by category—[Origin](#OriginFeats), [General](#GeneralFeats), [Fighting Style](#FightingStyleFeats), or [Epic Boon](#EpicBoonFeats)—and alphabetized in each category.
+This chapter's feats are organized by category—[Origin](#OriginFeats), [General](#GeneralFeats), [Fighting Style](#FightingStyleFeats), or [Epic Boon](#EpicBoonFeats)—and alphabetized in each category.
 All the feats are listed alphabetically in the [Feat List table](#FeatList).
 If a feat can be taken more than once, an asterisk appears after its name in that table.

 ### Parts of a Feat

-The description of a feat contains the following parts, which are presented after the feat’s name.
+The description of a feat contains the following parts, which are presented after the feat's name.

 ***Category.*** A feat is a member of a category, which is noted in the feat.
-If you’re instructed to choose a feat from a specific category, such as the Origin category, that category must appear under the feat’s name.
-If you’re instructed to choose a feat and no category is specified, you can choose from any category.
+If you're instructed to choose a feat from a specific category, such as the Origin category, that category must appear under the feat's name.
+If you're instructed to choose a feat and no category is specified, you can choose from any category.

 ***Prerequisite.*** To take a feat, you must meet any prerequisite in its description unless a feature allows you to take the feat without the prerequisite.
 If a prerequisite includes a class, you must have at least 1 level in that class to take the feat.